Census: No redistricting data until end of September - WTMJ

 “It makes it significantly more likely that courts will bump up against election deadlines,” said Michael Li of the Brennan Center for Justice.

-Census Bureau officials are aware of the deadlines facing lawmakers and redistricting commissions across the U.S., but “we have a strong schedule that reflects the time we need,” said James Whitehorne, chief of the Redistricting and Voting Rights Data office at the bureau.
+Census Bureau officials are aware of the deadlines facing lawmakers and redistricting commissions nationwide, but “we have a strong schedule that reflects the time we need,” said James Whitehorne, chief of the Redistricting and Voting Rights Data office at the bureau.

 “We are consistently aware of the urgency and needs of the states for this data,” Whitehorne said.

-Eric Holder, who was a U.S. attorney general in the Obama administration, warned that the new deadline shouldn’t be “a pretext to hold 2022 elections on old maps” in an effort to give a political advantage, or to draw maps without significant public input, using the compressed timetable as an excuse.
+Eric Holder, a U.S. attorney general in the Obama administration, warned that the new deadline shouldn’t be “a pretext to hold 2022 elections on old maps” in an effort at political gain, or to draw maps without significant public input, using the compressed timetable as an excuse.

 “I will oppose any such efforts,” said Holder, who chairs the National Democratic Redistricting Committee.